 File of New Items Formerly from Home Page

 Paul marked all these entries with this animated icon.
-For obvious reasons, I've removed all the icons.
+I've removed all the icons.
 I have also reformatted dates so they are meaningful internationally.
 The use of a sans-serif font on this page is accurate; Paul used Arial for these items and Times New Roman for almost everything else.
 Paul used italics for these items, which I've removed for readability.

 Paul was taken ill on August 8, 2006.
 After his surgery he did make a few updates to the site, but the August 4 posting directly below was his last "new" item.

 04 Aug 2006 - If you are a user of Windows XP and have installed Windows Genuine Advantage (aka WGA, available since late April) be appraised it is without a doubt spyware, calling home to an external server (MS) with personal information regularly, and rewriting code on your machine without telling you.
 For a clear discussion please see these pages: